 (a) Wetlands; (b) areas with a critical recharging effect on aquifers used for potable water; (c) fish and wildlife habitat conservation areas; (d) frequently flooded areas; and (e) geologically hazardous areas.
-"Fish and wildlife habitat conservation areas" does not include such artificial features or constructs as irrigation delivery systems, irrigation infrastructure, irrigation canals, or drainage ditches that lie within the boundaries of and are maintained by a port district or an irrigation district or company. - $((\frac{7}{10}))$ "Department" means the department of commerce. - ((\(\frac{(\(\frac{8}{7}\)\)}{11}\) "Development regulations" or "regulation" means the controls placed on development or land use activities by a county or city, including, but not limited to, zoning ordinances, critical areas ordinances, shoreline master programs, official controls, planned unit development ordinances, subdivision ordinances, and binding site plan ordinances together with any amendments thereto.
+"Fish and wildlife habitat conservation areas" does not include such artificial features or constructs as irrigation delivery systems, irrigation infrastructure, irrigation canals, or drainage ditches that lie within the boundaries of and are maintained by a port district or an irrigation district or company. - $((\frac{7}{10}))$ "Department" means the department of commerce. - (((8))) (11) "Development regulations" or "regulation" means the controls placed on development or land use activities by a county or city, including, but not limited to, zoning ordinances, critical areas ordinances, shoreline master programs, official controls, planned unit development ordinances, subdivision ordinances, and binding site plan ordinances together with any amendments thereto.
 A development regulation does not include a decision to approve a project permit application, as defined in RCW 36.70B.020, even though the decision may be expressed in a resolution or ordinance of the legislative body of the county or city. - ((+9))) (12) "Emergency housing" means temporary indoor accommodations for individuals or families who are homeless or at imminent risk of becoming homeless that is intended to address the basic health, food, clothing, and personal hygiene needs of individuals or families.
-Emergency housing may or may not require occupants to enter into a lease or an occupancy agreement. - 35 (((10))) (13) "Emergency shelter" means a facility that provides 36 a temporary shelter for individuals or families who are currently 37 homeless.
-Emergency shelter may not require occupants to enter into a 38 lease or an occupancy agreement.
-Emergency shelter facilities may 39 include day and warming centers that do not provide overnight 40 accommodations.
+Emergency housing may or may not require occupants to enter into a lease or an occupancy agreement. - (((10))) (13) "Emergency shelter" means a facility that provides a temporary shelter for individuals or families who are currently homeless.
+Emergency shelter may not require occupants to enter into a lease or an occupancy agreement.
+Emergency shelter facilities may Code Rev/MFW:lel